OfficeDev/skype-docs/Skype/WebSDK/docs/UCWeb_16Con.md

 ---
+title:
 <!--This is the start of the TOC-->
-title: Table of contents for Skype Web SDK

 ---
+# Table of contents

 - [Skype Web SDK general reference](GeneralReference.md)
   - [Core capabilities](CoreCapabilities.md)
     - [Presence](Presence.md)